Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Discussion

 \subsection{Analyzing unvalidated data}

-The underlying problem with the \cite{villarroel2025aligned} and \cite{bruehl2025transients} studies is that the dataset $V$ and its subsets have not been validated in ways that are necessary for their use in a scientific study.
+The underlying problem with the \cite{villarroel2025aligned} and \cite{bruehl2025transients} studies is that the dataset $V$ and its subsets have not been validated in ways that are necessary for the uses to which they have been applied.
 In reference to the dataset $V$ of ``carefully selected transient samples,'' it is conceded that ``this sample has not been visually inspected.
-As such, it is expected to contain a substantial number of false positives, including clustered artifacts such as edge fingerprints or other plate defects that contaminate our sample'' \citep{villarroel2025aligned}.
+As such, it is expected to contain a substantial number of false positives, including clustered artefacts such as edge fingerprints or other plate defects that contaminate our sample'' \citep{villarroel2025aligned}.
 The basic question of ``what do the data points represent?'' has not been answered.
 We have argued that this is absolutely required for any robust scientific result to be derived from these data.